rylincoln/developer.fulcrumapp.com/_data-event-examples/phone-number-validation.md

 var accountSid = 'your_account_sid',
     authToken = 'your_auth_token';

-function b2a(a) {
+//b2a is an alternative of the btoa function and creates a base-64 encoded ASCII string from a "string" of binary data.
+Source: https://gist.github.com/JavaScript-Packer/6a00b61b270f387e2453 function b2a(a) {
     var c, d, e, f, g, h, i, j, o, b = 'ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/=', k = 0,